+The following dollar amount

+changes, this item will be revised.

+• fy dollar amount: If this amount changes, this item will be revised.

+The f ollowing formula is used to determine the needs allowance:

+Speci fy:

+Othe r

+Speci fy:

+wance e for the spouse only (select one):

+applicable

+The s tate provides an allowance for a spouse who does not meet the definition of a community spouse in 4 of the Act.
+Describe the circumstances under which this allowance is provided:

+Speci

+1 .

+Speci ify the amount of the allowance (select one):

+\$ SSI standard

+Optional state supplement standard

+Medically needy income standard

-The following dollar amount:
+7 The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-The amount is determined using the following formula:
+7 The amount is determined using the following formula:

+Specify:

-iii.
-Allowance for the family (select one):
+wanc e for the family (select one):

+Not A applicable (see instructions)

+C need standard

-Not Applicable (see instructions) AFDC need standard Medically needy income standard The following dollar amount:
+Medi cally needy income standard

+The f ollowing dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+Speci fy dollar amount: The amount specified cannot exceed the higher of the need standard for a

+y of the same size used to determine eligibility under the state's approved AFDC plan or the medically

+vincome standard established under 42 CFR \$435.811 for a family of the same size.
+If this amount
-The amount is determined using the following formula:

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

-- a.
-Health insurance premiums, deductibles and co-insurance charges - b.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

-The state does not establish reasonable limits.

-The state establishes the following reasonable limits
+The am ount is determined using the following formula: Specify: Other Specify: iv.
+Amounts for in 42 §CFR r incurred medical or remedial care expenses not subject to payment by a third party, specified 435.726: b.
+Neces th insurance premiums, deductibles and co-insurance charges ssary medical or remedial care expenses recognized under state law but not covered under the state's caid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
+Select one: plicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, licable must be selected.
+The stat te does not establish reasonable limits.
+The stat te establishes the following reasonable limits Specify: 1 TIP 01 0104 pant Access and Eligibility B-5: Post- Eligibility Treatment of Income (3 of 7)

+reatment of Income (3 of 7)